New Year's Resolutions for Divers

 The tradition of New Year’s resolutions is old and well-known.
 When a year is coming to an end, it feels as if a milestone has been reached.
-Aside from all the troublesome experiences, 2020 has given us one great thing - time for self-reflection.
+The end of the year is also a great time for self-reflection.
 It is said that the only way to stay balanced is to constantly improve yourself.
-Therefore, make your New Year’s resolution for 2021 meaningful.
+Therefore, make your New Year’s resolution for 2022 meaningful.
 As we all share our passion for diving, let us make our best effort to become better as individual divers and stronger as a community in the coming year.
-Here at Dip ’N Dive, we’ve come up with a couple of ideas you can take as your own resolutions for the next year.
+Here at DIPNDIVE, we’ve come up with a couple of ideas you can take as your own resolutions for the next year.

 Become a Certified Diver

 In case the thought of becoming a certified diver has already crossed your mind, but you delayed it for some reason, consider making 2022 a year when it finally happens.
 Scuba diving requires a certain level of technical understanding and a range of skills.
 A certification course gives you the necessary knowledge (and proof of that knowledge, required by the dive shops) to be a safe and responsible diver.
 The online training programs, that most of the training agencies offer, make getting started easier than it ever has been.